Speak with a safari expert

 Behold our choices of the top African wildlife experiences:

-1. Go eye to eye with mountain gorillas
+1. Go eye to eye with gorillas

-Those that have had the good fortune to spend time with wild mountain gorillas speak of it as a profound, almost transcendental experience.
+Those that have had the good fortune to spend time with wild gorillas speak of it as a profound, almost transcendental experience.
 Something in their expressions speaks to the heart of what it means to be a sentient being.
 It becomes even more meaningful knowing that every visit significantly contributes to these majestic animals’ survival.

 The top 15 African wildlife experiences